 1 and 1/2 cups milk (almond milk).

 2 and 1/3 cup wide egg noodles (gluten-free noodles).
-Note: I added extra noodles based on a small person's request :-) but 2 and 1/3 cups will give you a "saucier" dish
+Note: I added extra noodles based on a small person's request :-) using less will give you a saucier dish.

 In a large fry pan with a cover brown ground beef and minced onion (celery) and drain.
 Add tomato paste and combine and let sit, reducing heat to low for a few minutes to warm it through.